Caboosh/CPU-Purple-Heart/docs/source/install(debian-based).rst

 .. code-block:: python

-    # This is named the way it is so it doesn't conflict with an existing installation, and serves as a way to showcase the layout of this botconfig.py file
+    # This is named the way it is so it doesn't conflict with an existing installation,
+    # and serves as a way to showcase the layout of this botconfig.py file.
     # Rename this file to botconfig.py to use it and remove these comments

     prefix = 'Enter your Prefix here'